 By now, I kind of just think I should have a running eye cream review column on Byrdie.
 I try a handful of new ones every week—probably over 100 since I first moved to L.A.—and my current roster, don't gasp, sits at an expansive 20-plus.
 Eek.
-Some would say I have a problem, but I would say I just have a healthy passion for reducing the bruise-like shadows beneath my eyes while simultaneously crushing the inevitability of fine lines, wrinkles, and puffiness.
-The skincare market is extremely saturated with eye-care products, but I devotedly stand by all of my favorite elixirs and have been surprisingly impressed with the majority of formulas I've experimented with.
 That said, I hadn't come across a particular ingredient or formula makeup that truly intrigued me for a while.
 Until, that is, the words "snake venom cream" graced my inbox.
 Obviously, I clicked.

 "'Snake Venom'—the New Skin Power Player,'" the email's subject line read.
 Hmm, I thought to myself.
 Am I willing to apply the venom of a reptile I despise with Indiana Jones–esque terror all over my face in the name of beauty?
 Yes, I thought to myself.
 Yes, I am.

-Read on for more about my experience with snake venom cream—and what it did for my skin.
+Read on for more about my experience with Eighth Day's snake venom cream—and what it did for my skin.

 - Blurred fine lines